lopesluciano/Minecraft-Server/README.md

 # Minecraft-Server
 Minecraft Server using Raspberry PI 4, Ubuntu and Docker

+Should work on any system running a Debian based Linux Distro.

 Mostly based on this [video](https://www.youtube.com/watch?v=eIHiRW4QH6I&t=1015s).

 # Installing Ubuntu Server